Security

 Our commitment

-• We will acknowledge your report within 48 hours.
+- We will acknowledge your report promptly, typically within a few business days.

 Out of scope